LincolnshireHome / Church Life / Big Ted / St Mary's Churches / Lincolnshire

 191. West Torrington

 This St Mary's is closed now - apparently it's for sale for £30,000 but you can't use it as a house.
-You get to it up a little grassy path.
+You get to it up a little grassy path and through a couple of gates.

 We went inside this church and I looked around and sat on the font for a photo (of course).